sinai-doron/Merfyn/README.md

 Merfyn can be installed from the main folder
 Merfyn manager can be installed from the extension folder

-You will need to install both extension for complete work
+You will need to install both extension for complete work of Merfyn